ngeor/blog/_posts/2017-11-13-cd-with-helm-part-0-hello-world-app.md

 tags:
 - blog-helm-sample
 - continuous integration
-- Docker
+- docker
-- Helm
+- helm
-- Kubernetes
+- kubernetes
 ---

 I'd like to start a tutorial series on how to apply CI/CD principles with tools like Kubernetes and Helm.
 I'm extremely new in these technologies, so this is a learning exercise for me.